KevinJChen/MCSemanticSegmentation/docs/final.md

 #### Advantages

 A lot of data lessens the impact of overfitting although it does not completely eliminate it.
 Later in the evaluation, we can determine if our model had been overfitting or not.
 Having more data will compensate better for the features in our model which can reduce the variance in our model.
 A disadvantage of small datasets is possible bias, but since our dataset is very large most of the bias should be eliminated.

 #### Disadvantages

+Our model was huge which limited the size of the batches.
+Although larger batch sizes has its disadvantages, in this model's case, it would have been ideal to have the model read more data and examples in order to avoid generalization and overfitting.

 ## Evaluation